 Table of Contents

 А sign that a blockage is forming is the water draining slowly from the toilet.
 When you notice this, do not wait for the toilet to become completely obstructed.
 It is much easier to unblock it early on.

 The second type of stoppage is when, after flushing the toilet, the water in the bowl is very little or there is none at all.
 This means that there is an issue with the air circulation in the waste pipe.

 Lastly, there is the complete blockage which is identified by how the water level in the toilet bowl keeps rising towards the brim and does not drain away.
 If you have this type of obstruction, move as much water as possible from the bowl into a separate bucket and avoid the temptation to flush again, otherwise, you risk having to deal with water spilling everywhere and a much bigger mess.

-If you are having trouble identifying the type of blockage, call a professional to help you out.
+If you are having trouble identifying the type of blockage, call a plumber to deal with your blocked toilet in London.

 How to Unblock a Toilet with a Plunger

 Firstly, we will look at a simple and effective way to unblock a toilet with a plunger.
 Follow those steps:

 Step #1.
 Prepare the area